-- (a) National banks, or corporations organized by authority of any law of Congress, are prohibited from making a contribution or expenditure;: as defined in § 114.1(a), in connection with election to any political office, including local.
-State and Federal offices, or in connection with any primary election or political convention or caucus held to select candidates for any political office, including any local, State or Federal office. - (1) Such national banks and corporations may engage in the activities permitted by this part, except to the extent that such activity is foreclosed by provisions of law other than the - (2) The provisions of this part apply to the activities of a national bank or corporation organized by any law of Congress in connection with both State and Federal elections. - (b) Any corporation whatever or any labor organization is prohibited from making a contribution or expenditure, as defined in §:114.1(a) in connection with any Federal election. - (c) A candidate, political committee, or other person is prohibited from knowingly accepting or receiving any contribution prohibited by this sec- - (d) No officer or director of any corporation or any national bank, and no officer of any labor organization shall consent to any contribution or expenditure by the corporation, national bank, or labor organization prohibited by this section. - § 114.3 Disbursements for communications in connection with a Federal election to restricted class. - (a) General.
-(1) A corporation may make communications including partisan communications to its stockholders and executive or administrative personnel and their families on any subject.
-A labor organization may make communications including partisan communications to its members and executive or administrative personnel and their families on any subject.
-Corporations and labor organizations may also make the nonpartisan communications permitted under 11 CFR 114.4 to their restricted class or any part of that class.
-No corporation or labor organization may make contributions or expenditures for partisan communications to the general public in connection with a federal election and no national bank or corporation organized by authority of any law of Congress may make contributions or expenditures for partisan communications to the general public in connection with any election to any political office including any State or local office.
+- (a) National banks, or corporations organized by authority of any law of Congress, are prohibited from making a contribution or expenditure, as defined in §114.1(a), in connection with election to any political office, including local, State and Federal offices, or in connection with any primary election or political convention or caucus held to select candidates for any political office, including any local, State or Federal office. - (1) Such national banks and corporations may engage in the activities permitted by this part, except to the extent that such activity is foreclosed by provisions of law other than the Act. - (2) The provisions of this part apply to the activities of a national bank or corporation organized by any law of Congress in connection with both State and Federal elections.

+(b) Any corporation whatever or any labor organization is prohibited from making a contribution or expenditure, as defined in §114.1(a) in connection with any Federal election.

+(c) A candidate, political committee, or other person is prohibited from knowingly accepting or receiving any contribution prohibited by this section.

+(d) No officer or director of any corporation or any national bank, and no officer of any labor organization shall consent to any contribution or expenditure by the corporation, national bank, or labor organization prohibited by this section.